Water Quality Buoy Observations : Archive : Kilo Nalu, Oʻahu

 Disclaimer: Real-time data are provided as raw and unaltered.
 Results of quality control checks are provided within the data set.

-This buoy (MAPCO2-KiloNalu) is located at the Kilo Nalu Nearshore Reef Observatory approximately 1200 feet (365 m) offshore of Kakaʻako Waterfront Park near Ala Moana Beach Park on the South Shore of Oʻahu in the State of Hawaiʻi.
-It is moored in waters 30 feet (9 m) deep.
-Data are recorded every 3 hours and transmitted daily.
+This buoy (mapco2_kilonalu) operated between June 7, 2008 and January 24, 2021 and was located at the Kilo Nalu Nearshore Reef Observatory approximately 1200 feet (365 m) offshore of Kakaʻako Waterfront Park near Ala Moana Beach Park on the South Shore of Oʻahu in the State of Hawaiʻi.
+It was moored in waters 30 feet (9 m) deep.
+Data were recorded every 3 hours and transmitted daily.
 This Moored Autonomous Partial Pressure of Carbon Dioxide (MAPCO2™) buoy was primarily established to monitor ocean acidification within a tropical coral reef ecosystem in the Central Pacific, complementing a national array of moored carbon dioxide buoys across the Pacific, Atlantic, and Caribbean.
-Other important physical parameters are also monitored, including water quality conditions to help provide early indications of potentially polluted run-off from storm drainage, sewage spills, and soil erosion from land-based waterways such as streams and other outflows that lead directly into the ocean.
+Other important physical parameters were also monitored, including water quality conditions to help provide early indications of potentially polluted run-off from storm drainage, sewage spills, and soil erosion from land-based waterways such as streams and other outflows that lead directly into the ocean.